Advanced study in nursing is available through a dual degree and certificate program sponsored by the School of Nursing.

 Among the many benefits offered by participation in the dual degree and certificate are the following:

 - Graduates are eligible to be dually certified in two population foci increasing their employment opportunities

 Students are eligible to take the nurse practitioner certification exam at the conclusion of their clinical rotations, two semesters prior to graduation, and be awarded the post-professional certificate.
 At the completion of the program, graduates will be awarded a doctoral degree.

 See each program page for student learning outcomes.

 The plan of study is developed by the program director, who oversees both the certificate and doctoral programs.
-Advising is a joint effort between the program coordinator and program director until the students start taking their family nurse practitioner population-specific courses.
+Advising is a joint effort between the graduate student coordinator and program director until the students start taking their family nurse practitioner population-specific courses.
 Once the students enter population-specific courses, the certificate lead will take a more direct role in student advising.
-The program coordinator will keep students apprised of pertinent registration, School of Nursing and university information through the use of the student email group and other methods.
+The graduate student coordinator will keep students apprised of pertinent registration, School of Nursing and university information through the use of the student email group and other methods.